MicrosoftDocs/azure-ai-docs/articles/search/hybrid-search-how-to-query.md

 + When you postfilter query results, the number of results might be less than top-n.

-## Hybrid search with filters scoped to vector subqueries (preview)
+## Hybrid search with filters targeting vector subqueries (preview)

 Using [**2024-09-01-preview**](/rest/api/searchservice/documents/search-post?view=rest-searchservice-2024-09-01-preview&preserve-view=true), you can override a global filter on the search request by applying a secondary filter that targets just the vector subqueries in a hybrid request.